siergieyk/PickMe/readme.md

 <p>For example, John lives in a studio apartment and works 8 hours a day.
 Because of that, all the large dogs over 50lb will be removed from the recommendations, since most of the apartments do not allow large dogs, and a small studio apartment won't be suitable for a large dog.</p>

 <h1>This application utilizes 4 technologies:</h1>
-1. Backend: MySQL database.
+1. Backend: MySQL database
-2. Backend: Express.js that pull data from MySQL database and generates a link that is being parsed by the frontend.
+2. Backend: Express.js that pull data from MySQL database and generates a link that is being parsed by the frontend
-3. Frontend: React.js.
+3. Frontend: React.js
-4. User Authentication: Auth0.
+4. User Authentication: Auth0

 <h1>Starting the application</h1>